Leiii-Cao/Text-DiFuse/README.md

 This is the official code of the NeurIPS 2024 paper "Text-DiFuse: An Interactive Multi-Modal Image Fusion Framework based on Text-modulated Diffusion Model"
 # Environmental Installation

-#create virtual environment

-conda create -n Text-DiFuse python=3.8.10
+conda create -n Text-DiFuse python==3.9.0

 conda activate Text-DiFuse